Computer Station Nation

 • Players willing to spend $70+ on a mouse

-• Casual and mid-tier competitive players where performance differences are irrelevant
+• Casual and mid-tier competitive players where tiny performance differences don’t matter

-• Anyone who wants a clean desk setup without compromising on gaming performance
+• Anyone who wants a clean battlestation without compromising on gaming performance

-The honest answer in 2025: if you are spending $70 or more, buy wireless.
-The performance parity is real, the convenience is real, and the “real gamers use wired” argument is three years out of date.
-If you are spending less than $50, buy wired — you will get a better sensor for the money.
+The honest answer in 2025: if you’re spending $70 or more, buy wireless.
+The performance parity is real, the convenience is real, and the “real gamers use wired” argument is years out of date.
+If you’re spending less than $50, buy wired — you’ll get a better sensor for the money.

 Related reading